Reading time: 11 min

 ' GROUP BY JobTitle'

-And the tool will see this construction as:
+The tool will see this construction in the following way:

 [part of sql statement] + [identifier_name or expression] + [part of sql statement]

-Using clever parser technology the Ispirer migration tool will check if the structure and SQL syntax of the query built are correct: there is a SELECT part, FROM part, WHERE clause with dynamically added value and a GROUP BY clause, and all these parts are located correctly.
-After that the dynamic SQL migration is implemented automatically.
+Using smart parser technology, SQLWays Wizard will check if the structure and SQL syntax of the query built is correct.
+There is a SELECT part, a FROM part, a WHERE clause with dynamically added value, and a GROUP BY clause, and all these parts are located correctly.
+After that, the dynamic SQL migration is implemented automatically.

 Let's discuss another example: